Pranav-solanki/iNotebook/README.md

 **iNotebook** is a secure and user-friendly Notes Application built with the MERN stack (MongoDB, Express, React, Node.js).
 It features JWT authentication and supports full CRUD operations for personal notes.

 ---
+### ⚠️ Disclaimer

+This project is a personal full-stack demo for learning purposes.
+It uses authentication only to demonstrate JWT-based login and protected routes.

+✅ Do not use real credentials
+✅ No personal data is stored or used in any way
+✅ This is not a commercial or production-ready application

 ## 🗂️ Project Structure